54zero96/learngit/readme.txt

-my name is wuweijie.
-The weather is nice.
-Learning git is very funny.
+Learning git is very exciting.